All About Hurricanes

 - Peanut butter, crackers, granola bars, cookies, and cereals

-Remember items for infants, elderly persons, and persons on special diets.
+Remember items for infants, elderly persons, and persons with dietary restrictions.

 First Aid Kit